pietrofolco/Data-driven_bicycle_network_planning_for_demand_and_safety/README.md

 * Run the notebook "3e_plots.ipynb" to visualize the results, creating figures equivalent to the figures we showed in our paper.

 The .py files "functions.py", "path.py", "setup.py" and "parameters.py" are based on the code of M. Szell available here: https://github.com/mszell/bikenwgrowth.

+The file "function_index.txt" contains the name of the functions in "functions.py" sorted in alphabetical order.
+For each function the number of the line is reported to find it in the document.

 ## Setting up code environment